jacobvc/Neopixel-Display-System/README.md

 ## OBS Studio Script

 The OBS Studio script is a python script that allows control of any / all of the provided features as a result of activation and / or deactivation of any scene.
-The user interface
+The user interface also supports enabling / disabling the participation of any scene.

 [more ...](obsstudio_script/README.md)